Huaxia Dresses – The Evolution of Chinese Traditional Wear

 Xiongnu figures

 Hu Dress is very convenient for daily activities, once promoted, it became popular among the people.
 As a result, the military strength of the State of Zhao has soared.
-This is the first major change in the of Chinese clothing.
+This is the first major change in the history of Chinese clothing.

 Huaxia Dresses - The Evolution of Chinese Traditional Wear-36